IPS-Eye-White

 Now he who plants and he who waters are one; but each will receive his own reward according to his own labor.
 (1 Corinthians 3:8 NASB)

 For we must all appear before the judgment seat of Christ, so that each one may be recompensed for his deeds in the body, according to what he has done, whether good or bad.
-(2 Corinthians 5:10 NASB) See Rewards in Heaven - Part VII of What And Where is Heaven?
+(2 Corinthians 5:10 NASB) See What And Where is Heaven?
+Part VII.
+The Judgment Seat of Christ and Rewards in Heaven www.inplainsite.org/html/heaven_viii_rewards__in_heaven.html

 But how can a person be judged by his deeds when the Bible clearly tells us that we are saved by grace through faith.
 Is it possible to reconcile the two?